 5. Beyond posting new material, is your agency taking steps to make the posted information more useful to the public, especially to the community of individuals who regularly access your agency's website?

-6. If yes, please provide examples of such improvements.
-In particular, please describe steps your agency is taking to post information in open, machine-readable, and machine-actionable formats, to the extent feasible.
-If not posting in open formats, please explain why and note any challenges.

-The Department continues to ensure that any material posted to the FOIA website is searchable by the public, not just posted online.
+If yes, please provide examples of such improvements, such as steps taken to post information in open and machine readable formats.
+If not taking steps to make posted information more useful, please explain why.
+Yes, the Department continues to ensure that any material posted to the FOIA website is searchable by the public, not just posted online.
 The Department also works to group certain web postings together to make it easier for the public to find records that have been posted online.

-The Department is currently in the process of evaluating options to redesign its FOIA Virtual Reading Room with the goal of making it easier to find records and ensuring adherence to plain language guidelines.
-This evaluation includes the potential replacement of the current Virtual Reading Room search engine to provide machine readable and actionable data which is a limitation of the current software.
+The Department is currently in the process of evaluating options to redesign its FOIA Library with the goal of making it easier to find records and ensuring adherence to plain language guidelines.
+This evaluation includes the potential replacement of the current FOIA Library search engine to provide machine readable and actionable data which is a limitation of the current software.

-7. Does your proactive disclosure process or system involve any collaboration with agency staff outside the FOIA office, such as IT or data personnel?
+6. Does your proactive disclosure process or system involve any collaboration with agency staff outside the FOIA office, such as IT or data personnel?
 If so, describe this interaction.

-Yes.
-The Department collaborated with the Office of Management Strategy and Solutions (M/SS) Center for Analytics led by the Department's Chief Data and Artificial Intelligence Officer to pilot machine learning software that accelerated the declassification review decisions for the previously mentioned cables that are now being systematically posted to its Virtual Reading Room.
+Yes, the Department continued its collaboration with the Office of Management Strategy and Solutions (M/SS) Center for Analytics, led by the Department's Chief Data and Artificial Intelligence Officer, to pilot machine learning software that accelerated the declassification review decisions for the previously mentioned cables that are now being systematically posted to its FOIA Library.

-8. Optional - Please describe the best practices used to improve proactive disclosures and any challenges your agency faces in this area.
+7. Optional -- Please describe the best practices used to improve proactive disclosures and any challenges your agency faces in this area.

 The Department is using its available resources to post online as many documents as possible each month.
-Beginning in calendar year 2017, nearly all documents released in FOIA cases are posted on the FOIA website, except for documents responsive to certain Privacy Act and first-person requests as well as in a few other instances.
+Beginning in calendar year 2017, nearly all documents released under the FOIA are posted on the FOIA website, except for documents responsive to certain Privacy Act and first-person requests as well as in a few other instances.
 The preponderance of information released through the Department's FOIA process is now posted online within 1 to 3 months of the release of that information to the public.
 This approach exceeds the requirement to post records that have been or are likely to be requested three or more times.
 It is part of a strategy to use the website to promote transparency and to avoid duplicative requests in the future.

-As described above, the Department is also proactively disclosing historical, declassified cables to its Virtual Reading Room in conjunction with its monthly FOIA postings.
+As described above, the Department is also proactively disclosing historical, declassified cables to its FOIA Library.
 This initiative provides the public with access to cables that document the conduct of U.S. foreign relations by the Department of State and U.S. diplomatic and consular representatives overseas and at U.S. missions to international organizations in advance of the material being available through traditional Federal Records Act processes at the National Archives and Records Administration.

-Section IV: Steps Taken to Greater Utilize Technology
+Section IV: Steps Take to Greater Utilize Technology